elerac/fullscreen/README.md

 ![example3-gif](documents/fullscreen_overview.gif)

 Python has some GUI tools, but only a few of them are suitable for fullscreen display.
-In this repository, *Tkinter* or *OpenCV* is used as the backend.
-The best backend depends on the environment (i.e. OS, monitor, version of software), so choose the best one for you.
+In this repository, *Tkinter* or *OpenCV* or *PyQt5* can be used as the backend.
+The best backend depends on the environment (i.e., OS, monitor, version of the software), so choose the best one for you.

 ## Requirement
 ### Tkinter backend (default)